tobiasstenberg/DOTFILES/README.md

 * window manager: i3-gaps
 * terminal: st
+* editor: vim
 * compositor: picom
 * status bar: polybar
 * application launcher: rofi
 * file manager: thunar
 * notification daemon: dunst + dunstify
+* browser: firefox
+* email: thunderbird
+* image viewer: sxiv
+* pdf viewer: zathura

 ## TO DO
-Make a custom rofi menu to show vim keybindings for transitioning full time to vim
 Make a custom rofi menu for clipping Font Awesome icons with rofi
 Make a directory within .xres which has template layouts and color schemes for polybar and rofi
-Scale down the interfaces of GTK applications like GIMP and Inkscape
+Scale down the interfaces of GTK applications like GIMP and Inkscape Configure appearance of dunst and dunstify
 Find a way to dynamically change GTK2 and GTK3 themes based on .Xresources
-Configure appearance of dunst and dunstify
+Give Ranger NCurses file manager a try

 Add following features to dunst:
 * volume indicator